rsanchez/eecli-wiki/create:field:fieldpack_dropdown.md

 ### `--option="option_value : Option Label"`

 One or more options. --option="Option Label" --option="option_value : Option Label".
+You may use this option more than once to provide multiple values.

 ## Examples